 Symptoms/Injuries After Ingestion: May cause burns or irritation of the linings of the mouth, throat, and gastrointestinal tract.
-Chronic Symptoms: Long term exposure to respirable crystalline silica results in a significant risk of developing silicosis and other non-malignant respiratory disease, lung cancer, kidney effects, and immune system effects.
+Chronic Symptoms: Contains Crystalline Silica (quartz): As quartz is bound in a polymer matrix, it is not expected to be available as an airborne hazard under normal condition of use.
+If dust is released into the air, repeated exposure to respirable (airborne) crystalline silica dust may cause respiratory irritation, lung damage in the form of silicosis, and cancer.
 May cause cancer (Inhalation).
 Causes damage to organs (lungs) through prolonged or repeated exposure (Inhalation).